GSA/digitalgov.gov/content/posts/2015/10/2015-10-21-gov-analytics-breakdown-2-mobile-is-bigger-than-ever.md

 We hope this information proves useful as you think about the maintenance, design and creation of federal sites!

 **_*For all DAP figures cited, the date range of August 16 &#8211; September 15 was used in the three consecutive years (2013, 2014 and 2015) across all DAP-participating websites.
 The number of sites participating in DAP increased yearly, so the data included in the yearly analysis was represented by a different sample size of websites.
 This information should be used to provide a general insight into the public’s behavior trends._**_Author’s Note: This is Part 2 of a blog in which we use data from the Digital Analytics Program (DAP) to discuss shifts in the ways the public interacts with U.S. federal government websites.
-This part focuses on mobile vs desktop usage, while <a href="{{< ref "2015-10-15-gov-analytics-breakdown-1-browsers-chrome-takes-the-cake.md" >}}" target="_blank">Part 1 discussed browser usage</a>.
+This part focuses on mobile vs desktop usage, while <a href="{{ ref .
+"2015-10-15-gov-analytics-breakdown-1-browsers-chrome-takes-the-cake.md" }}" target="_blank">Part 1 discussed browser usage</a>.
 The DAP collects data from more than 4,000 U.S. federal government websites.
 See more data at <a href="http://analytics.usa.gov" target="_blank">analytics.usa.gov</a>._
-_To learn more about the <a href="{{< ref "/guides/dap/_index.md" >}}" target="_blank">Digital Analytics Program</a>, request access to the data (federal employees only) or to learn how to participate, <a href="mailto:dap@support.digitalgov.gov" target="_blank">email DAP support</a>._
+_To learn more about the <a href="{{ ref . "/guides/dap/_index.md" }}" target="_blank">Digital Analytics Program</a>, request access to the data (federal employees only) or to learn how to participate, <a href="mailto:dap@support.digitalgov.gov" target="_blank">email DAP support</a>._